CDCgov/trusted-intermediary/README.md

 with this option enabled.

 1. Checkout `main` branch for `CDCgov/prime-reportstream`
-2. Build RS (for more information please refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/README.md)):
+2. Build RS (for more information please refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/README.md))
-   - If building for the first time, run: `./cleanslate.sh` in `prime-reportstream/prime-router`
+   - If building for the first time:
+      - Run: `./cleanslate.sh` in `prime-reportstream/prime-router/`
       - **Note**: if you're using an Apple Silicon computer, before running the script edit `cleanslate.sh` to commentout the following lines:

          ```